 Everyone who signs up and does at least one ride, and submits their journal:

 - A membership card with your member number

 And everyone who completes the five rides of the challenge and submits their journal gets all of the above, plus a patch made by Falls Creek Outfitters!

 As a bonus, there will also be some Midnite Bicycle League buttons inserted in the prize packs.
 This is first come, first served and as long as supplies last.
 So the sooner you submit your Official Journal, the better the chance you get buttons!
 Please note that buttons are only available to US participants due to the prohibitive costs of shipping buttons outside the US.

 You’ll need to sign up via Etsy.
-There is a fee for the club and prize packs: $20 in the US, $25 for the rest of the world.
+There is a fee for the club and prize packs, which will be determined around the time of the challenge.
 This price will cover my initial shipping of the reporting journal plus the shipping of the prize pack and returned journal.
 (Shipping of the journal to me is not included.)